Can you believe you can get paid to listen to music? It’s like earning money even in your leisure time!

-Your feedback is made available to the artists, music producers, radio stations, record companies, record executives, etc. All the feedback is then used to make critical decisions about the artists’ careers.
+Your feedback is made available to the song’s artists, music producers, radio stations, record companies, record executives, etc. All the feedback is then used to make critical decisions about the artists’ careers.

 You make 3 points for every song you review.
 Once you’ve collected enough points, you can trade them in for Amazon electronic gift cards, prizes in their prize store, and raffle tickets to sweepstakes where you can win more points or items from the Prize Store.

 Also, for every 15 songs you rate in a 7-day period, you’ll earn an extra 15 points.
 You can also earn points from answering polls and referring other people to provide feedback.

-RadioEarn is internet radio that pays you to listen.
+RadioEarn works as an internet radio that pays you to listen.

 RadioEarn is funded by ads, and you will hear a couple every few minutes.
 Instead of keeping all of the ad revenue for themselves, they have chosen to give a portion back to its listeners.

 Every 15 minutes, you will accumulate points that can then be redeemed for Amazon gift cards, Bitcoin, or cash sent to you via PayPal or direct deposit to your bank.